sterg24/JuliaPavelPevznerBioinformaticsAlgorithms/README.md

 ## Julia tools for Artificial Intelligence

-The main branch contains a Julia Transformer implementation.
+The master branch contains a Julia Transformer implementation.